-- If you need more detail, ask your instructor to clarify directions and expectations. - Ask for, or try to create, an organized outline of lessons that you receive in class.

-- Talk to your classmates.
-Find out their understanding of assignment details. - If your instructor wants you to figure out the details, review your notes and other materials and make your best guess.
-This is good practice for future learning or working situations.

-When studying, organize your material in a logical order that makes sense to you.
+If you need more detail, ask your instructor to clarify directions and expectations.
+Ask for, or try to create, an organized outline of lessons that you receive in class. rking on Assignments or Independent Tasks Talk to your classmates.
+Find out their understanding of assignment details.
+If your instructor wants you to figure out the details, review your notes and other materials and make your best guess.
+This is good practice for future learning or working situations. eparing for Tests or Presentations When studying, organize your material in a logical order that makes sense to you.